-Child and educational psychologists who work with children, young people, families, schools and community organisations to support the social, emotional wellbeing/mental health and learning of children and young people.
+Child and Educational Psychologists work with children, young people, families, schools and community organisations to support the social, emotional well-being/mental health and learning of children and young people.
 Twitter @LutonPsychology Email: [email protected]

 Telephone consultation service open during the Coronavirus pandemic to parents, carers: 01582 548150, Monday to Friday, 10am-12noon.

 Stepping Stones is a Luton based charity dedicated to empowering women who have suffered from domestic abuse or are vulnerable due to substance misuse by providing hope, skills and the resources to make positive life choices.
-They offer group and 121 based emotional and practical support and information, alongside specialist counselling and legal advice provided by volunteers.
+They offer group and one to one based emotional and practical support and information, alongside specialist counselling and legal advice provided by volunteers.

 Tel: 01582 457114 or email: [email protected]